ic3-software/ic3-analytics-ops/etc/doc/en/Test.md

     // Possibly overridden in each actor.
     authenticator?: Authenticator;

+    // See ExecuteMdxAssertion : allows for comparing ExectueMdx results using different security profiles. elevatedAuthenticator?: Authenticator;

     // REST API request timeout.
     // Possibly overridden in each actor.
     // Default: 30s.